parinazn/parinazn.github.io/publications.md

 __Structured Network Games: Leveraging Relational Information in Equilibrium Analysis.__<br> with Kun Jin and Mingyan Liu.<br>
-under review in the _ACM Transactions on Economics and Computation_, 2022

-__The Impact of Network Design Interventions on the Security of Interdependent Systems.__<br> with Pradeep Sharma Oruganti and Qadeer Ahmed.<br>
-under review in the _IEEE Transactions on Control of Network Systems_, 2022.
+under review in the _IEEE Transactions on Network Science and Engineering_, 2022

 __A Hybrid Employment Model for a Freight Sharing Economy.__<br> with Joon Moon, Guangwen Kong, and Nicholas G. Hall.<br>